Apple M2 Max 12 Core leads Apple M1 overall by 7 points (59 vs 52 out of 100).

-Apple M2 Max 12 Core counters with Core Specifications Cores: 12, Core Specifications Threads: 12, Core Specifications Base Frequency: 3.7 GHz.
+Apple M2 Max 12 Core stands out on Core Specifications Cores: 12, Core Specifications Threads: 12, Core Specifications Base Frequency: 3.7 GHz.

 Apple M1